 Away from work, Tim enjoys spending time with his family, running and mountain biking.

-Immy Turner is new to the financial services industry, joining Grierson Dickens Ltd in 2018 but with 9 previous years of customer services experience, she saw this as an opportunity to cement her career with a very client focused company.
+Immy Turner joined Grierson Dickens Ltd in 2018.
+With 9 years of customer service experience under her belt, she saw the move to her role as an opportunity to cement her career with a very client focused company.

 Immy’s role is to support the team and manage day to day tasks required to keep the office running smoothly, so the financial planners can focus solely on the clients.
 She finds it interesting, varied and feels it offers her huge opportunities to learn and grow within the organisation.